illusion0001/FTPS5/README.md

 # FTPS5
-FTP server for PS5 Webkit
+FTP server for PS5 Webkit.

 # Building

-Needs gcc 9 installed.
+Run `make`.
+Requires GCC or Clang to be installed.

 # Custom commands: